blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Prohibition of Alcohol (to verify)
 	- Alcohol was sign from Allah.
 Then it changed after drunk Hamza insulted Mohammed as his family slave.
-	- 16:67 Intoxication used to be amongst signs from Allah
+	- 16:67 Intoxication used to be among the signs from Allah
 	- 47:15 (Wine will be a reward in paradise)
 	- 4:43 (The companions used to drink it)
 	- 5:90-91 (Alcohol is from Satan)